Alberta Sports Betting

 When the Canadian government lifted its ban on single-game wagering, the province’s PlayAlberta.ca casino and lottery game website became a full-fledged online sportsbook.

 Now, the province has invited private operators to compete to be one of two who will bring a tethered commercial offering to the Alberta market.

-That means thousands of new legal sports-betting opportunities are headed to Alberta, well beyond the lottery parlay-style sports bets available now.
-AGLC brass says single-game betting will give Albertans 18 and up a number of new and unique options for betting on their favourite sporting events.
+That means hundreds of new legal online sports betting and online casino opportunities are headed to Alberta, well beyond what’s currently available.
+This will give 18+ old Albertans a variety of new and unique options for betting on their favourite sporting events.

 This includes greater odds of a successful bet and a choice between betting markets, from outrights to point spreads and props.
-Plus, AGLC execs say the organization is ready to integrate those options into PlayAlberta.ca in 2021 and work with industry stakeholders to offer retail sports betting in destination facilities throughout the province as well.
-Here’s all you need to know about online sports betting in Alberta, including how Alberta sports betting works now and what’s about to change.
+Here’s all you need to know about online sports betting in Alberta, including how Alberta sports betting works now and the changes that are yet to come.

 How sports betting works in Alberta right now

 Alberta had just a single option when it came to betting on sports before the new law passed: The Western Canada Lottery Corporation’s Sport Select.
-It is available at Alberta lottery retailers and open to players 18 or older.
-It was expected to launch online in 2021.
-Sport Select offers a variety of parlay bet types for sports, leagues, and tournaments around the globe.
+It is available at Alberta lottery retailers and open to players 18 or older and offers a variety of parlay bet types for sports, leagues, and tournaments around the globe.

 Sport Select Betting